ESandML/SSL4GIE/README.md

 + `--epochs [epochs]` - to set the number of epochs as desired (replace `[epochs]`).
 We did not use this in our experiments.
 + `--learning-rate-scheduler` - to use a learning rate scheduler that halves the learning rate when the performance on the validation set does not improve for 10 epochs.
 We did use this in our experiments.

-Please also note that, when using MoCo v3 or MAE, we use code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories, which are both released under CC BY-NC 4.0 licenses.
+Please also note that, when using MoCo v3 or MAE, code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories is used, which are both released under CC BY-NC 4.0 licenses.
 Any results from such runs are therefore covered by a CC BY-NC 4.0 license.
 Additionally, any results from the use of C3VD are covered by a CC BY-NC-SA 4.0 license.

 ### 3.3 Evaluation